A ‘rough guide’ Mating your Bitch

 Watch the discharge for colour change (the white sheet should remain on her bed to help you here) When the discharge goes more watery red/brown then virtually or completely disappears this is a positive sign.
 However some bitches bleed right through and some lose so little blood that watching the discharge is impossible.
 These bitches really will need to go and have a ‘Premate’ test unless you have other dogs at your home (obviously only females or castrated males!) who your bitch flirts with and you can tell she is nearing readiness for accepting a male.

 – A Premate test is available at most vets.
 It is usually a blood test but can be a vaginal swab.
 The test results will be returned to you the same day and the test should be done in the morning.
-A test costs around £40 usually which is less than a wasted journey will cost you in petrol.
+A test costs around £65-80 usually which is less than a wasted journey will cost you in petrol.
 The test is to find when a bitch ovulates.
+We also have more economical independent testing recommendations, for reputable companies, please do enquire for details.

 – Most bitches release eggs for around 2 – 5 days in the middle of their season.
 There is not, with most bitches a tiny window for catching eggs but quite a broad one, hence most healthy females mated by healthy dogs at the right time conceiving (usually around 8 in 10 bitches here conceive on the first try).
 However mating too early before the eggs are released will render that mating useless as the sperm will find no eggs to fertilize.
 Mating a day or too late is far better than early because some eggs will still be ‘hanging about’, so the moral of the story is, do not RUSH to the stud dog the minute your bitch appears to need mating.
 Breath and give it a day or two.
 Put it this way, in general, FAR more bitches miss if mated only on day 11 than those whose owners mate only on day 16 or 17 if they have a normal ovulation pattern.